tinafang-1207/ca_set_gillnet_bycatch/README.md

 Fang Y, Carretta JV, Free CM (in prep) Estimates and drivers of protected species bycatch in the California set gillnet fishery. _In prep._

+Please contact Yutian Fang (yutianfang@ucsb.edu) with any questions about this project or repository.

 # Respository structure

 The repository is structured as follows: